jonassiewertsen/statamic-livewire/README.md

 ## Description
 A third-party [Laravel Livewire](https://laravel-livewire.com/) integration for Statamic.

-It's as easy as it get's to get stared with Livewire if using Statamic 3.
+It's as easy as it get's to get stared with Livewire if using Statamic.

 ## Installation
 Pull in the Livewire package with composer